 Members are also eligible to apply for the Careers in the Common Good Scholarship through the Campus Compact of the Mountain West to offset expenses of professional development opportunities such as conferences and trainings.

 Why is AmeriCorps at the University of Denver?

 DU is a member of the Compact Service Corps AmeriCorps program with Campus Compact of the Mountain West, a regional effort to engage students in meaningful service with local communities.
 AmeriCorps terms of service differ from general volunteerism or required academic service in three critical ways:

 - AmeriCorps participants must provide an additional value to community-based agencies where members serve.
 AmeriCorps service projects have goals and outcomes that members identify at the beginning of their terms, which provide a value to the organization and the individuals served.

 - While volunteerism may include short-term participation at multiple service sites, AmeriCorps members focus their hours to provide meaningful impact at a limited number of host sites.

 - AmeriCorps projects are aligned with federal focus areas.
-For Compact Service Corps, these focus areas include: education (tutoring and other education programs), healthy futures (primary and preventative health care), and capacity building (organizational infrastructure development).
+For Compact Service Corps, these focus areas include: education (tutoring and other education programs) and healthy futures (primary and preventative health care).

-To learn more, visit the Colorado Campus Compact website.
+To learn more, visit the Campus Compact of the Mountain West website.

 Who is eligible for the Compact Service Corps AmeriCorps program?